 It depends.
-Currently, Short Term Rental Units are not allowed per the City's Zoning Code.
+Prior to the effective date of the ordinance, Short Term Rental Units were not allowed per the City's Zoning Code.
 There is no established right to continue operations of an illegal use.
-Any Short Term Rental Unit already operating must apply for and receive a Permit; however, based on the zoning classification where the Unit is located, existing operations may not be eligible for a Permit.
+Any Short Term Rental Unit already operating must apply for and receive a Permit; however, based on the zoning classification where the Unit is located, existing operations may not be eligible for a renewable Permit.